Harmony in the Garden Blog

 I do hope you’ve enjoyed touring my new rain garden, and if you’d like to see how it looks in the summer, click here (you’ll hardly recognize it!)

 P.S.
-If you’d like to know more about creating your own rain garden/sunken garden/bioswale click here and here for two fantastic and detailed articles.
+If you’d like to know more about creating your own rain garden/sunken garden/bioswale click here for a great article from Cornell University.

 Enjoyed this article?
 Please share it with others: